EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-flow title="EDHOC message flow"}
 {: artwork-align="center"}

 The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
 EDHOC assumes the existence of mechanisms (certification authority, manual distribution, etc.) for binding identities with authentication keys (public or pre-shared).
-EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, the differences are that information is only MACed (not signed) and that EDHOC with symmetric key authentication offers encryption, integrity protection, and key proof-of-possession already in message_1.
+EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, the difference being that information is only MACed, not signed.

 EDHOC also allows application data (APP_1, APP_2, APP_3) to be sent in the respective messages.
 APP_1 is unprotected, APP_2 is protected (encrypted and integrity protected), and APP_3 is protected and mutually authenticated.
 When EDHOC is used with asymmetric key authentication APP_2 is sent to an unauthenticated party, but with symmetric key authentication APP_2 is mutually authenticated.